Discovery Referee / Special Master

 Recommendation and Orders.
 The Discovery Referee prepares all the recommended orders which will contain a ruling on every objection to each interrogatory, request for admission, request for documents or deposition question in issue.
 In addition, there will be a ruling on sanctions and referee fees.
 The recommended order will also specifically state that if any party objects to the recommended order, they must comply with C.C.P. section 643.

 On Stand-By For Depositions.
 With appropriate notice, the Discovery Referee will be on phone standby to rule on objections during a deposition.

 Aim Towards Settlement.
 Provides active assistance to the parties to obtain an experienced professional to mediate the matter or work with the court to obtain an early settlement conference.

-Katherine Gallo has for over 20 years served as a mediator and Pro Tem Settlement Conference Judge in well over 500 cases, with a settlement rate of over 90%.
+Katherine Gallo has for more than 20 years served as a mediator and Pro Tem Settlement Conference Judge in well over 500 cases, with a settlement rate of over 90%.
 Ms. Gallo has been asked to serve on the Alternative Dispute Resolution (ADR) Panels for the Superior Courts of Alameda, Contra Costa, San Francisco, San Mateo and Santa Clara Counties.

 Ms. Gallo has over 100 hours of specialized mediation training which include over 25 hours of training for Pro Tem Judicial Officers and 24 hours at the ABA Dispute Resolution Conferences in 2008 and 2010.
-She has also completed the well regarded three day course programs in “Mediating Complex Construction Disputes” and “Mediating the Complex Case,” offered by the Strauss Institute at Pepperdine University.
+She has also completed the well regarded three day course programs in “Mediating Complex Construction Disputes” and “Mediating the Complex Case”, offered by the Strauss Institute at Pepperdine University.